ertanoe/wordpress-plugin/README.md

 * success messages can be configured under the plugin settings
 * multiple formulars or lists on one page
+* alignment of the list can be chosen between vertical and horizontal
+* lists can be sorted by date or alphabetically

 Here is a sample how the usage of the plugin looks like: https://www.weclapp.com/de/webinare/